robson-paproski/AspNetCore.Identity.PostgreSQL/README.md

 2. Add the AspNetCore.Identity.PostgreSQL project as reference to your main MVC project.
 Also available on Nuget

-3. In your MVC project, replace all references from "using Microsoft.AspNetCore.Identity.EntityFrameworkCore;" with "using AspNetCore.Identity.PostgreSQL;".

-4. You should remove every reference to entity framework usage for identity.

-5. In your appsetings.Development and .Production, you should add a PostgreSQLBaseConnection string.
+3. In your appsetings.Development and .Production, you should add a PostgreSQLBaseConnection string.
    "
    {
   "ConnectionStrings": {